Landings on Rendova: 30 June landings

 Following the first echelon, the 43rd Division's assistant commander, Brigadier General Leonard Wing, and Vice Admiral William F. Halsey, in command of the operation to secure New Georgia, waded ashore under sniper fire after their boat became grounded about 50 yd from the beach.
-The 2nd Battalion, 172nd Infantry Regiment established a defensive perimeter around the beachhead, but experienced trouble digging-in due to the heavily waterlogged ground.
+The 2nd Battalion, 172nd Infantry Regiment established a defensive perimeter around the beachhead but experienced trouble digging-in because of the swampy ground.
 Eventually, they were forced to move their defensive lines to higher ground.
 As the invasion progressed American supplies crowded the beaches as infantry pushed the Japanese defenders inland.
-The 9th Marine Defense Battalion, in addition to skirmishing with Japanese forces, began securing and clearing their predefined artillery position objectives and the Seabees from the 24th Naval Construction Battalion began clearing an encampment for a medical aid station.
-The Seabees' work was hampered by sniper fire, while the heavy rain quickly turned the ground to mud which disrupted the movement of vehicles and heavy tractors that were tasked with dragging the heavy artillery pieces into position.
+The 9th Marine Defense Battalion, in addition to skirmishing with Japanese forces, began securing and clearing their predefined artillery position objectives, and the Seabees from the 24th Naval Construction Battalion began clearing an encampment for a medical aid station.
+The Seabees' work was hampered by sniper fire, while heavy rain quickly turned the ground to mud which disrupted the movement of vehicles and heavy tractors that were tasked with dragging the heavy artillery pieces into position.

 In response to the landing, Japanese artillery batteries based on Bangaa Island and around Munda then began shelling four US destroyers that were sailing through the Blanche Channel offshore from the landing beach.
 This shelling damaged the destroyer Gwin, killing three and wounding seven, before two other ships from the screen—Farenholt and Buchanan—began engaging the shore batteries, while the damaged Gwin obscured the transports with smoke to prevent them from being engaged.
-A force of 27 Zeros from the 11th Air Fleet, undertook a fighter sweep over the beachhead just before noon, delaying the unloading of the US transports while Allied fighters engaged them, shooting down four.
+A force of 27 Zeros from the 11th Air Fleet undertook a fighter sweep over the beachhead just before noon, delaying the unloading of the US transports while Allied fighters engaged them, shooting down four.